Day 22: Chamonix - 9th September

 Picnic dinner of salmon and salad

-Today was almost a real day off, strolling10.5k along L'Arve River from Argentiere to Chamonix.
-Relaxing, planning the next 10 day stage from Chamonix to Geneva and planning where to stay and how far to walk each day.
-Shopping in the Snell Sports Store in Chamonix, my old hunting ground, buying a picnic dinner and lunches for the next 3 days and watching the rain pour down from our Hotel room late in the afternoon.
+Today was almost a day off, strolling 10.5k along L'Arve River from Argentiere to Chamonix.
+We went to Snell’s Sports Store, bought lunches for 3 days and watched the rain from our room in the afternoon.

 Created by Jan and Ian Somers in Sandvox